HCL-TECH-SOFTWARE/onetest-perf-action/README.md

 - **workspace** Complete path to Eclipse workspace, required if configFile is not specified.
 - **project** The name of the project containing the test, required if configFile is not specified.
-- **suite** Specify the relative path from the project to the test including the file name of the test.
+- **suite** The relative path from the project to the test including the file name of the test.
 A test can be a Performance test, Schedule, or Compound test and required if configFile is not specified.

 ### Optional Parameters